najork/principles/README.md

 2. Write stuff down.
 Preferably in an easily-searchable medium.
 Doing so allows me to digest nascent thoughts and convert them into well-formed, organized content.
 It has the added bonus of persisting state outside of my mind in a manner which is easily sharable and retrievable.
 3. Rely on tools which free up cognitive space.
 Block time on the calendar for tasks as well as meetings.
 Maintain a to do list.
 Create a single source of truth for each category of mental state.
 Memory is ephemeral.
 Assume that things will not get done unless they are either completed in the moment or stored somewhere persistent.
 4. Create strategies for the short- and long-term but not the medium-term.
 The medium-term is too uncertain to plan for.

+## Engineering

+1. Keep it simple.
+2. The amount of energy that goes into getting something right the first time around should be directly correlated to how difficult it is to change.
+3. That said, build things with the expectation that you’ll get it wrong the first time.
+Build them in a manner that makes mistakes cheap and easy to fix.
+Optimize on getting feedback quickly and iterating.
+4. Either do the quick-and-dirty thing which buys a lot of time, or the long-term thing.
+Prefer the extremes.
+Avoid the middle.

 ## Leadership